 - Waist circumference, which can indicate an increased risk for disease such as diabetes, high blood pressure and heart disease.
-According to the Centers for Disease Control and Prevention (CDC), a high-risk waist circumference is:
+A high-risk waist circumference is

-- More than 40 inches for males
+- More than 40 inches for men

-- More than 35 inches for females
+- More than 35 inches for women.

-If you are concerned about your weight, talk to your healthcare team and ask for a referral to a registered dietitian who can help create a personalized plan so you can reach and maintain your goal weight in a safe and healthy way.
+If you are concerned about your weight, talk to your healthcare team and ask for advice.